manuelahoyos/BellyButton_Biodiversity/README.md

 In this assignment, the microbial diversity that inhabit belly buttons was analyzed.
 Anteractive dashboard was created to visualize Belly Button Biodiversity using JavaScript and Plotly.

 ## Datasets:
+The dataset is obtained from a study that catalogs the microbes that colonize human navels.
+The study characterizes the microbial species (also called operational taxonomic units, or OTUs) that were present in more than 70% of people.

 ## Workflow: